RSerhii/thehive-ios/README.md

-# Dissenter for iOS
+# TheHive for iOS

 Welcome to the free speech internet.
-Dissenter for iOS is a fork of [Brave for iOS](https://github.com/brave/brave-ios), so it's fast and it blocks ads and 3rd-party trackers.
+TheHive for iOS is a fork of [Brave for iOS](https://github.com/brave/brave-ios), so it's fast and it blocks ads and 3rd-party trackers.

 # Build Instructions